Daddy, Will You Dance With Me

 September 22, 2002

 Two years ago I received a high honor.
 It happened as my three-year-old daughter and I were listening to classical music in the car.
 Ever since we took her to see the Nutcracker she has referred to any type of classical music as "ballerina music", so the music reminded her of her upcoming dance recital.
 She reminded me that she was going to dance on the stage in a "pretty ballerina dress", and then surprised me by asking, "Daddy, will you dance on the stage with me?"

 McDowell commissioned a definitive study of the last 17 school shootings.
 On the surface, the results were the same as dozens of other similar studies; there seems to be no "profile" of a teenage killer.
 They come from poor, middle class and rich homes.
 Some are nerds and geeks; some are the most popular kids in school.
 They come from a variety of races and religions.
 Some make good grades; some don’t.
 Some have been bullied, others are the bullies.
-McDowell went below the surface, and discovered a common thread that other studies missed or ignored.
-He found that in every case, the families of the murderers were superficially normal, but were in fact dysfunctional when it came to the relationship of the children with their parents.
+McDowell went below the surface and discovered a common thread that other studies missed or ignored.
+He found that in every case, the families of the murderers were superficially normal, but were, in fact, dysfunctional when it came to the relationship of the children with their parents.
 In particular, the fathers were either absent or minimally involved in parenting.

 After making this discovery, McDowell commissioned another study that involved 2,000 children ages 12 to 17, and 1,000 parents.
-The study revealed that children raised in a SINGLE PARENT home were 30% MORE LIKELY than the national average to be involved in drugs, alcohol, and violence.
+The study revealed that children raised in a SINGLE-PARENT home were 30% MORE LIKELY than the national average to be involved in drugs, alcohol, and violence.
 I can almost hear some of you saying, "That’s no surprise.
 I’ve always felt that divorce was the major cause of youth violence.
 I’m glad WE have two parents raising our children."
 Read on.

 Adolescents raised in TWO PARENT families in which the father had a poor to fair relationship with his children were 68% MORE LIKELY than the national average to have problems with drugs, alcohol, and violence!
 That floored me.
-Two parents in the home are no defense against the problems we’re discussing, unless the father is close to his children.
-If he is not, his children are at more than twice the risk of children raised in single parent homes.
+Two parents in the home are no defense against the problems we’re discussing unless the father is close to his children.
+If he is not, his children are at more than twice the risk of children raised in single-parent homes.

 These statistics show us that many of the things that we have assumed would protect our children will not do so.
 You can raise your children in a twotwo-parentmily in a "good" neighborhood, send them to a "good" school, and even take them to church.
 But if there is a lack of emotional attachment, if there is no loving bond between the children and their parents, particularly the father, children of every background are at risk.
 In essence, this study shows that if the boys who killed their fellow students in Colorado had enjoyed a loving relationship with their fathers, Columbine would never have happened.

-Tom Barrett is the Founder and Publisher of www.ConservativeTruth.org.
 He has written thousands of articles that have been republished in national newspapers and on hundreds of websites, and is a frequent guest on radio and television shows.
-His unique viewpoint on social, moral and political issues from a Biblical worldview have resulted in invitations to speak at churches, conferences, Money Shows, colleges, and on TV (including the 700 Club).
-Tom is also an expert speaker and writer on the subject of Biblical Finance, & is the Founder www.ChristianFinancialConcepts.com.
+His weekly Conservative Truth article (which is read by 250,000) offers a unique viewpoint on social, moral and political issues from a Biblical worldview.
+This has resulted in invitations to speak internationally at churches, conferences, Money Shows, universities, and on TV (including the 700 Club).